-1.3 The requirement to undertake HRA of development plans was confirmed by the amendments to the Habitats Regulations published for England and Wales in 2007 [See reference 1]; the currently applicable version is the Habitats Regulations 2017 [See reference 2], as amended.
+1.2 The requirement to undertake HRA of development plans was confirmed by the amendments to the Habitats Regulations published for England and Wales in 2007 [See reference 1]; the currently applicable version is the Habitats Regulations 2017 [See reference 2], as amended.
 Neighbourhood Plans once approved at referendum, become part of the statutory development plan therefore an HRA is required by law to be carried out by the 'competent authority' (the Councils).
 The Councils can commission consultants to undertake HRA work on their behalf and this (the work documented in this report) is then reported to and considered by the Councils as the competent authority.
-The competent authority consider this work and would usually [See reference 3] only progress a plan if it considers that the plan will not adversely affect the integrity [See reference 4] of any 'European site', as defined below.
+The competent authority considers that the plan will not adversely affect the integrity [See reference 4] of any 'European site', as defined below.
 The requirement for authorities to comply with the Habitats Regulations when preparing a plan is also noted in the Government's online Planning Practice Guidance (PPG) [See reference 5].

-- 1.4 HRA refers to the assessment of the potential effects of a development plan on one or more sites afforded the highest level of protection in the UK: Special Protection Areas (SPAs) and Special Areas of Conservation (SACs).
+1.3 HRA refers to the assessment of the potential effects of a development plan on one or more sites afforded the highest level of protection in the UK: Special Protection Areas (SPAs) and Special Areas of Conservation (SACs).
 These were classified under European Union (EU) legislation but, since 1 January 2021, are protected in the UK by the Habitats Regulations 2017 (as amended).
-Although the EU Directives from which the UK's Habitats Regulations originally derived are no longer binding, the Regulations still make reference to the lists of habitats and species that the sites were designated for, which are listed in annexes to the EU Directives: - SACs are designated for particular habitat types (specified in Annex 1 of the EU Habitats Directive [See reference 6]) and species (Annex II). - SPAs are classified for rare and vulnerable birds (Annex I of the EU Birds Directive [See reference 7]), and for regularly occurring migratory species not listed in Annex I. - 1.5 The term 'European sites' was previously commonly used in HRA to refer to 'Natura 2000' sites [See reference 8] and Ramsar sites (international designated under the Ramsar Convention).
-However, a Government Policy Paper [See reference 9] on changes to the Habitats Regulations 2017 post-Brexit states that: - Any references to Natura 2000 in the 2017 Regulations and in guidance now refers to the new 'national site network'. - The national site network includes existing SACs and SPAs; and new SACs and SPAs designated under these Regulations.
+Although the EU Directives from which the UK's Habitats Regulations originally derived are no longer binding, the Regulations still make reference to the lists of habitats and species that the sites were designated for, which are listed in annexes to the EU Directives:

+- SACs are designated for particular habitat types (specified in Annex 1 of the EU Habitats Directive [See reference 6]) and species (Annex II). - SPAs are classified for rare and vulnerable birds (Annex I of the EU Birds Directive [See reference 7]), and for regularly occurring migratory species not listed in Annex I.

+1.4 The term 'European sites' was previously commonly used in HRA to refer to 'Natura 2000' sites [See reference 8] and Ramsar sites (international designated under the Ramsar Convention).
+However, a Government Policy Paper [See reference 9] on changes to the Habitats Regulations 2017 post-Brexit states that:

+- Any references to Natura 2000 in the 2017 Regulations and in guidance now refers to the new 'national site network'. - The national site network includes existing SACs and SPAs; and new SACs and SPAs designated under these Regulations. - Designated Wetlands of International Importance (known as Ramsar sites) do not form part of the national site network.
+Many Ramsar sites overlap with SACs and SPAs and may be designated for the same or different species and habitats.